Oolufunmi/Growth-Performance-Retention-Revenue-Analysis/README.md

 - Used for retention analysis, ARPU calculation, and transaction trends.

 ---
-### Aditional Information about the dataset & CaseStudy Prompt
+### Aditional Information about the dataset & CaseStudy Context
   two primary datasets were used for this Growth Data Analysis case study:

 - 01_signup.csv: Contains monthly digital ad spend, app installs, and new accounts created.